 Bespoke appearances can sometimes be arranged.
 Maybe you’re looking for a Brand Ambassador.
 Steve Keefe is ideal and he is a member of Equity!
-Maybe you’d like a product ambassador such as our Mr Bean Lookalike for mix and mingle entertainment worldwide or specific country promotion for your product.
-We can arrange that for you.
+Maybe you’d like a product ambassador for mix and mingle entertainment.
+Worldwide or specific country promotion is available for your product.
+We can work with you on that.
 All occasions are covered – meet and greet or mix and mingle…..and much more.

 Steve said “People kept telling me I was like Bean.
 Before I knew it, I was doing birthday parties, music festivals and making public appearances as a Bean look alike.”
 Mr. Bean is a British sitcom created by Rowan Atkinson and Richard Curtis, produced by Tiger Aspect Productions and starring Atkinson as the title character.